Kerri Strug: 1996 Olympics

 In the time interval between Strug's two vaults, she asked, "Do we need this?"
 Károlyi replied, "Kerri, we need you to go one more time.
 We need you one more time for the gold.
 You can do it, you better do it."
 Strug thus limped slightly to the end of the runway to make her second attempt.
-She landed the vault briefly on both feet, almost instantly hopping onto only her good foot, saluting the judges.
+She landed the vault briefly on both feet, almost instantly hopping onto only her uninjured foot, saluting the judges.
 She then collapsed onto her knees and needed assistance off the landing platform, to which sportscaster John Tesh commented, "Kerri Strug is hurt!
 She is hurt badly."
 The completed vault received a score of 9.712.
 As Strug landed the second vault, Dolgopalova's 9.750 floor score was posted, making Strug's 9.712 enough to guarantee the Americans the gold medal.

 The rest of the Magnificent Seven refused to walk out to the medal ceremony without Strug, and eventually Béla Károlyi carried her onto the medals podium to join her team, after which she was treated at a hospital for a third-degree lateral sprain and tendon damage.
 Due to her injury, she was unable to compete in the individual all-around competition and event finals, despite having qualified for both.
 This allowed her teammates who had qualified for finals, but were eliminated due to rules limiting the number of gymnasts per country, to take Strug's place.
 Moceanu replaced Strug in the all-around, Dawes took her place in the floor final, and Shannon Miller took her place in the vault final.

 Strug became a national sports hero for her final vault, visiting President Bill Clinton, appearing at various television talk shows, making the cover of Sports Illustrated and appearing on a Wheaties cereal box with other team members.
 Actor Chris Kattan notably parodied her adolescent-sounding voice (as her "brother" Kippi Strug), and appeared on Saturday Night Live (in a segment in which she appeared alongside him).
 ESPN's "This is SportsCenter" ad campaign poked good-natured fun at her injury with two ads featuring various ESPN workers carrying her around.

 Professional career and college

 Shortly after her feat, Strug participated in the Ice Capades and Disney's World On Ice, then announced her retirement and enrolled in UCLA where she was a member of the Kappa Alpha Theta women's fraternity.
 As a professional, she could not compete in NCAA gymnastics events, so she worked for a time as team manager instead, a behind-the-scenes role.
-She later transferred to Stanford University where she earned a master's degree in sociology.
-Strug also took part in a Semester at Sea in the Fall of 2000.
+She later transferred to Stanford University where she earned a master's degree in social psychology.
+Strug also took part in a Semester at Sea in the fall of 2000.

+Strug was a member of the Junior League of Washington, D.C.